 We will help you feel safe to explore the effects of past & present experiences in your life, find creative and effective solutions to life's challenges, and discover your inner wisdom and capacity for living a full and authentic life.
 We believe therapy is an opportunity to touch your life in a hopeful, healing way.

 We also offer psychoeducational testing and assessments, and group therapy for issues such relationship loss, building resilience, grief and overcoming anxiety.
 We believe in helping people live their lives with a greater sense of purpose, peace, connection to others.

-Along with individual counselling, we also offer group programs and free wellness talks
+Along with individual, couple and family counselling, we also offer group programs and free wellness talks

 Meet the team at Rivers Edge Counselling Center in St. Albert

 Some experiences in life touch us so profoundly, that they cause a ripple effect through the whole of our life—affecting us emotionally, mentally, physically, relationally, and spiritually.

 These include experiences of trauma, relationship conflict, and significant life transitions.
 They also include experiences of loss—loss of a loved one, loss of hope, loss of health and quality of life, or loss of connection with others.